 If the court decides to deny the petition, they must set a period for the petitioner to re-apply for termination from the registry, which has to be at least one year after the failed attempt, but not more than five years.

 First Strategy Meeting

-Because a lot of times the police do a one-sided investigation in these sex crime cases, so the whole story is not put out there.
+Because a lot of times, the police do a one-sided investigation in these sex crime cases, so the whole story is not put out there.

-Once all of the details are laid out for me, the next thing we're going to do is decide whether or not we're going to fight the case or decide whether or not we're going to try to negotiate the case.
+Once all of the details are laid out for me, the next thing we're going to do is decide whether or not we're going to fight the case or decide whether or not we're going to try to negotiate the claim.